The 2026 Kirkbymoorside 10K, 4K and Kids'

 a gold award.
 A special loud KMS whoopedy whoop to their inspirational

-leader Nette who picked an exciting programme that everybody loved playing.
+leader Nette who picked an exciting program that everybody loved playing.

 Well done everyone...